 You can only use your Help to Buy ISA to purchase a home worth a maximum of £250,000, or £450,000 in London.

-Can I put my Help to Buy ISA towards my house exchange deposit?
+Can I put my Help to Buy ISA towards my mortgage deposit?

 If you save up £12,000 with a Help to Buy ISA, you are entitled to a £3,000 bonus.

-However, you won’t be able to use this bonus as part of your initial deposit.
+However, you won’t be able to use this bonus as part of your initial exchange deposit.

 The bonus will go towards the full cost of your home after the sale is completed.